Lester Nygaard

 Lester Nygaard is a fictional character in the first season of the FX television series Fargo and is portrayed by Martin Freeman, who received critical acclaim for his performance, and was nominated for a Primetime Emmy Award, a Golden Globe Award, and a Critics' Choice Television Award for his performance.

 Character overview

 Lester Nygaard was born in 1966 and has a younger brother, Chazz Nygaard.
 He attended high school with Sam Hess, Bill Oswalt, and his future wife, Pearl; Hess bullied him constantly throughout high school.
 Lester and Pearl got married in 1988 when he was 22.

 2006

 In January 2006, Lester runs into Hess, and when startled by Hess, breaks his nose on a storefront window.
 At the hospital, Lester meets Lorne Malvo, who casually suggests murdering Hess; Lester neither approves nor rejects the idea.
 Lester's name is called and a nurse repeatedly urges Lester to move along, which makes him rise in annoyance and yell "yeah" which Malvo interprets as an approval.
-Malvo murders Hess at a strip club by throwing a knife into the back of his head while Hess is in the middle of having sex with a stripper.
+Malvo subsequently kills Hess at a strip club by throwing a knife into the back of his head while Hess is in the middle of having sex with a stripper.